usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	4. From the drop-down menus, select the operating system (distribution, release and architecture).
 	5. Click the ``create`` button.
 This creates a skeleton of an appliance template in the platform which you can now customize with operating system packages, middleware and application software.
 	6. You should now see the appliance overview page.
 You can add a description to your appliance (optional) and a logo (optional).
-The logo format must be .jpg, .jpeg or .png.
+The logo format must be in .jpg, .jpeg or .png format.
 	7. An OS profile is mandatory.
 See :ref:`appliance-os-profile-new`.
 However, you can leave the appliance at this point and edit it later.
 	8. If you have made any modifications, click the checkmark to save.

 .. note:: When you create an appliance, the packages are stored locally in the UForge cache repository.
 This ensures that the packages will always be available.
+..
+ToDo mstenz: Are you sure?
+I thought the Uforge cache is only populated in the process of image creation??

 Creating a Windows-based Appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~